vocdex/vocdex/README.md

 **🌱 I’m currently learning**

 🙇🏻‍♀️ The fundamental concepts of data analysis, as I am still fairly new to the field!\
-🔧 More advanced uses of Python (Flask),Tableau and SQL
+🔧 More advanced uses of Python (Flask),PyTorch and SQL

 I'm best reached via [LinkedIn](https://www.linkedin.com/in/shukrullo-nazirjonov/).
 I'm always open to interesting conversations and collaboration(Kaggle, Projects, Papers).